About the Anne Queen Faculty Commons

 Furnishings/Capacity

-To those ends, the Anne Queen Faculty Commons has been furnished with comfortable club chairs in small conversation groupings, as well as several tables seating three to six people.
+To those ends, the Anne Queen Faculty Commons has been furnished with comfortable club chairs in small conversation groupings, as well as several small tables and one larger one that seats 8-10 people.
 Arranged this way, seating for thirty people is available.
 The room is well suited to small groups meeting for coffee or lunch, as well as to individuals seeking a quiet space to read or work.
-It can also be arranged to accommodate somewhat larger receptions or programs involving up to about 75 people.
-Additional seating is available by request from Facilities Services, but the furniture must be picked up during the reserved period and removed from the Campus Y building.
-The Campus Y will not store furniture before and after events.
-There is no audiovisual equipment in the room.
+It can be arranged to accommodate somewhat larger receptions or programs, but is primarily intended to serve as a faculty lounge.
+The room is low tech and does not have have any audiovisual equipment.

 About Anne Queen